Find a Class

 Find out more about her work by visiting her website chanelthervil.com.

-Carolyn Shadid Lewis, a multimedia artist and filmaker, was our 2020 resident artist.
-Her work, InterGeneration, brought two generations together (teens on the verge of adulthood and seniors later in life) through dialog and through collaborative art-making.
+Carolyn Shadid Lewis, a multimedia artist and filmmaker, was our 2020 resident artist.
+Her work, InterGeneration, brought two generations together (teens on the verge of adulthood and seniors later in life) through dialogue and collaborative art-making.

 Monuments stand to materialize memorial practices that shape the American landscape.
 Recent calls for the literal destruction of certain public monuments respond to ideals for American democracy.
 Why do these hard relics, which represent a divided America and frame challenges to democratic possibilities, remain to shape public memory in our neighborhoods and parks?
 How do we create new monuments that engage new ideas emerging from our communities?
 Through this project, L’Merchie Frazier and Teen Bridge youth collaborated on a project that investigated these questions and engaged the larger public in the process.

-L’Merchie Frazier, the Eliot School’s 2019 Artist in Residence, is a public fiber artist, innovator, poet and holographer, and Director of Education and Interpretation for the Museum of African American History, Boston/Nantucket.
-For fifteen years she has been engaged in highlighting and curating the Museum’s collection and exhibits, in providing place-based education and interdisciplinary history programs, projects and lectures, most recently promoting STEM/ STEAM education pedagogy, and in managing the successful Faculty/ Teachers’ Institutes and their extension, The Cross Cultural Classroom, a benefit marketed to independent education entities, municipalities and corporations.
+L’Merchie Frazier is a public fiber artist, innovator, poet, holographer, and Director of Education and Interpretation for the Museum of African American History, Boston/Nantucket.
+For fifteen years she has been engaged in highlighting and curating the Museum’s collection and exhibits, in providing place-based education and interdisciplinary history programs, projects, and lectures, most recently promoting STEM/ STEAM education pedagogy, and in managing the successful Faculty/ Teachers’ Institutes and their extension, The Cross Cultural Classroom, a benefit marketed to independent education entities, municipalities, and corporations.
 Since 2007 she has designed and delivered history and art-making projects every summer with MLK Scholar high school students for the Museum of African American History.

 View our "Home/Hogar" photo-book on Shutterfly

-2016 − Elisa H. Hamilton and Silvia Lopez Chavez, “Lemonade Stand”
+2016 • Elisa H. Hamilton and Silvia Lopez Chavez

 How do you turn lemons into lemonade?